Tipser/slate/docs-v2/source/includes/_tipser-script.md

 ## Starter projects

-A working examples of page based on Tipser Widget can be found on <a href="https://tipser.github.io/tipser-widget-bootstrap/" target="_blank">Tipser Widget Bootstrap page</a>.
+A working examples of page based on Tipser Script can be found on <a href="https://tipser.github.io/tipser-widget-bootstrap/" target="_blank">Tipser Script Bootstrap page</a>.

-The code of that page is available as a GitHub <a href="https://github.com/Tipser/tipser-widget-bootstrap" target="_blank">Tipser Widget Bootstrap project</a>.
+The code of that page is available as a GitHub <a href="https://github.com/Tipser/tipser-widget-bootstrap" target="_blank">Tipser Script Bootstrap project</a>.
 Feel free to checkout it and play with it on your local machine!